stonejournal/github.io/reswordvec.md

 Other words on the list, such as “duplex,” appeared to be strange terms until I ran them through the keyword in context analysis.
 In the early 1900s Worthington duplex pumps and engines manufactured by New York Safety Power Co. appeared together in several issues in lists of available machinery offered by the Quarrymen’s Machinery Agency.
 Machinery in general, especially in advertisements, often appears with safety valves, safety switches, and safety breaks, so machine words make sense in the context of safety.

-The presence of “cheapness” on the list appears to come largely from the ongoing dialogue in the journal against reinforced concrete.
-Stone had two major approaches to fighting concrete in its pages.
+The presence of “cheapness” on the list appears to come largely from the ongoing dialogue in the journal against reinforced concrete. *Stone* had two major approaches to fighting concrete in its pages.
 One method, as noted in the section above, was publicizing concrete collapses and defects.
 The other approach was to stress the “cheapness” of imitation materials.
-This article, “The Fight Against Substitutes for Stone” from the February 1909 issue, takes the latter approach with the following statement regarding natural stone:
+This article, “The Fight Against Substitutes for *Stone*” from the February 1909 issue, takes the latter approach with the following statement regarding natural stone:

 >Through this medium found expression the choicest fancies and the full genius of Phidias and Praxiteles, of Vitruvius, of Michelangelo, of Bramante and Brunelleschi, of Inigo Jones and Christopher Wren, of Thorwaldsen and Canova, and the innumerable host of architects and sculptors whose works have made a priceless heritage for man.
 It may be asked, then, what has such a material to fear in competition with one that is mixed with shovel and hoe and poured into wooden moulds.
 In the ordinary condition of affairs, nothing.
 But potent influences have been at work.
 There has been insistent demand of the unthinking public for cheapness and haste, rather than for artistic effect, safety and durability.
 (402)